Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Bromine generally causes less skin and eye irritation at spa temperatures because bromamines are less volatile.
 The “chlorine smell” that people associate with hot tubs is actually chloramines, a sign of poorly maintained chlorine chemistry, not an inherent property of chlorine.

-With either sanitizer, properly maintained chemistry at the correct levels causes minimal irritation.
+With either sanitizer, maintained chemistry at the correct levels causes minimal irritation.
 Target ranges: chlorine 3-5 ppm, bromine 4-6 ppm, pH 7.4-7.6.

 If irritation persists despite correct chemistry, the contaminant load in the water is likely the problem, not the sanitizer type.
-A drain and refill often resolves what chemistry adjustments cannot, particularly in spas used heavily or with water that has been in use for 3+ months.
+A drain and refill often resolves what chemistry adjustments can’t, particularly in spas used heavily or with water that has been in use for 3+ months.

-How to Switch (If You Are Changing Sanitizers)
+How to Switch (If You’re Changing Sanitizers)

 Switching to bromine with chlorine residuals means chlorine interferes with building the bromine bank, which is the foundation the entire bromine system depends on.